m220115-prog/NTU-FYP-Zhang-Jinming/README.md

 ## Fabrication & Characterization Workflow

-The fabrication of these 2D heterostructure devices is a high-precision, multi-step process.
-Below is the detailed experimental workflow, highlighting the transfer mechanics, process optimization, and troubleshooting of real-world microfabrication challenges.
+The fabrication of these 2D heterostructure devices is a high precision and multistep process.
+Below is the detailed experimental workflow, highlighting the transfer mechanics, process optimization, and solution of real microfabrication challenges.

 ---